orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Default Value: `false`.

 Can be used to clean generated files.
-Provide an array of glob if you want to customize what is deleted.
+Provide an array of glob to customize what is deleted.

-Be careful clean all output target and schemas folder.
+This will clean all output target and schemas folders.

 ## prettier